norix-py/norix-py/README.md

 ## What Makes Me Different

-I combine **Backend Engineering + AI + Data Systems** into one cohesive architecture.
+I combine **Backend Engineering + AI Execution + Core Data Systems** into one cohesive, production-grade architecture.

 *Most developers only do one piece.
-I design the entire ecosystem.*
+I design and scale the entire technical ecosystem.*

 ## GitHub Stats